BilalBashirDEV/EduTech-Hub/README.md

-Should add some CV new features links to analyticsvidhya and getsflair and pyimage search. should focus on some CV feature, progress it priority wise taking with full stack web dev. focus on a simple quiz system with cv in first 3 months
+Should add some CV new features links to analyticsvidhya and getsflair and pyimage search. should focus on some CV feature, progress it priority wise taking with full stack web dev. focus on a simple quiz system with cv in first 3 months...